Asics Roadhawk FF Review

 DURABILITY ASSESSMENT

-Regardless of its affordable price tag, the Roadhawk is no slouch when it comes to durability.
-The entire outsole is hard rubber, so sections like the forefoot will last longer than their blown rubber counterparts.
+Regardless of its affordable price tag, the Roadhawk is no slouch regarding durability.
+The entire outsole is made of hard rubber, so sections like the forefoot will last longer than their blown rubber counterparts.

-It’s not just the material but also the design, which plays a part in increasing lifespan.
+It’s not just the material but also the design that plays a part in increasing lifespan.
 Despite the guidance line, the edges of the rubber slabs fare better.
 The edges along the Guidance line are tapered, which lessens the potential damage from abrasion.
-Also, the pieces are better inset (or flush) with the midsole, which helps too.
+Also, the pieces are better inset (or flush) with the midsole, which helps, too.

-The firmer Flytefoam compound will perform better than regular EVA compounds, so that’s one thing less to worry about.
+The firmer Flytefoam compound will perform better than regular EVA compounds, so there’s one less thing to worry about.

-The upper forefoot mesh might be a concern for runners with a wide forefoot.
-This might lead to the bodyweight rubbing the mesh against the midsole edge, resulting in gradual wear and tear.
+The upper forefoot mesh might concern runners with a wide forefoot.
+This might lead to the body weight rubbing the mesh against the midsole edge, resulting in gradual wear and tear.

 UPPER FIT AND FEEL

-The interior fit is smooth as expected of an upper, which features no stitched overlays.
+The interior fit is smooth, as expected of an upper with no stitched overlays.
 However, the round laces apply top-down pressure over the thinly padded tongue.

 There’s a slight problem with the upper design.
 When you lace the Roadhawk tight in the front, the forefoot mesh tends to pucker up – though this is not so much a functional flaw but rather a visual eyesore.

-While there are no hot spots, a slight sense of tightness is felt from the fused bands between the fore and midfoot.
-The engineered forefoot mesh has enough space; it is only over the forward midfoot,t where the upper feels a bit snug.
-There are no optional widths for the Roadhawk, so trying before buying is recommended.
+While there are no hot spots, the fused bands between the forefoot and midfoot feel tight.
+The engineered forefoot mesh has enough space, but only over the forward midfoot, where the upper feels a bit snug.
+There are no optional widths for the Roadhawk, so it is recommended to try before buying.

 The insides of the heel have a soft lining, so the collar fit has a soft feel.
-The grip isn’t tenacious like how fully-padded collars are, but it gets the job done, with no slide of any kind.
+The grip isn’t tenacious like that of fully padded collars, but it gets the job done with no slide.

 RIDE QUALITY AND BEHAVIOR

 Don’t let that thick stack of rearfoot Flytefoam fool you – the Roadhawk is a substantial shoe.
-Sure, the Ortholite insole feels soft underfoot, and the area of exposed foam under the heel also produces a cushioned effect.
+Sure, the Ortholite insole feels soft underfoot, and the exposed foam area under the heel produces a cushioned effect.
 But once you get past that, the rest of the midsole is firm.

 You might have worn other Asics shoes featuring Flytefoa,m, which might have felt softer, but the Roadhawk is not one of those.
 The compression-molded Flytefoam has a higher density, leading to a firm feel from heel to toe.
 It must be pointed out that the forefoot feels far stiffer than the heel.

 The forefoot is rigid due to a few reasons.
 The front thickness is only a mere 12 mm of Flytefoam, so that’s certainly a contributing factor.
-The rubber used underneath is a complex variable, which adds to the firmness.
-The forefoot hardness also leads to an undesirable side-effect.
+The rubber underneath is a complex variable, adding to the firmness.
+The forefoot hardness also leads to an undesirable side effect.

 The front outsole makes a slappy noise during runs, which will be more noticeable for forefoot strikers than heel loaders.
 This might not have a negative functional impact, but the sound is distracting.

 It would help if you gave the Roadhawk’s forefoot at least 50 miles to break in.
-Initially, the midsole has a very stiff feel, but it gains marginal flexibility in the following weeks.
+Initially, the midsole has a stiff feel but gains marginal flexibility in the following weeks.

 There is an upside to the lack of cushioning softness, and that’s the superior stability.
-The combination of a stiff midsole and a balanced sidewall design makes the Roadhawk incredibly supportive.
-There’s no bias on the heel, and the raised sidewalls keep the foot locked in.
+The stiff midsole and a balanced sidewall design make the Roadhawk incredibly supportive.
+The heel has no bias, and the raised sidewalls keep the foot locked in.

-Like the firm Brooks Launch 4, the Roadhawk is best used for fast training runs and even long distances if you’re accustomed to a firm ride.
-The shoe is very lightweight at a mere 8.6 ounces, which helps make the Roadhawk feel fast.
+Like the firm Brooks Launch 4, the Roadhawk is best for fast training runs and even long distances if you’re accustomed to a firm ride.
+The shoe is very lightweight, at a mere 8.6 ounces, which helps make it feel fast.

-As far as responsiveness or the Springbank quality is concerned, it is nearly non-existent on the Roadhawk, except for some favorable feedback from the rearfoot.
+The Roadhawk’s responsiveness or Springbank quality is nearly non-existent, except for some favorable feedback from the rearfoot.

 $49.95